-Forgotten Realms Comics: A assassin caught very pregnant lady Shaerl Amcathra and proclaimed she was his hostage.
-That is, found a mid-level Cormyrean thief in the mood of a hungover cobra, then gave her a target less than arm's length away and a surprise round to vent it.
-Before his next articulate word he was lying on the ground separately from his sword, and hurt in at least three places.
+Forgotten Realms: An assassin caught the very pregnant lady Shaerl Amcathra and proclaimed she was his hostage.
+That is, he found a mid-level Cormyrean thief in the mood of a hungover cobra, then gave her a target less than an arm's length away and a surprise round to vent it.
+Before his next articulate word he was lying on the ground separated from his sword, and hurt in at least three places.

 In X-Force, Wolfsbane.
 She was already a pregnant mutant werewolf, which would be badass enough in its own right, but the strain of the pregnancy was killing her until Elixir altered her DNA to be more like her unborn baby's, resulting in super strength, bulletproof (at least) skin, and a significant enough upgrade to her already heightened senses that they're now more acute than Wolverine or X-23's.
 And why did Elixir have to do this?
 The father of her child is an Asgardian wolf-god.